tstromberg/sigstore-the-local-way/README.md

 ### 2.3: Installing Rekor

-Rekor is sigstore's certificate transparency backend.
+The Rekor project provides a restful API based server for validation and a transparency log for storage.
 Install it from source:

 ```shell
 cd $HOME/sigstore-local/src/rekor